 Which ads are considered intrusive

 Yandex Browser for mobile filters out intrusive ad formats, following the recommendations of IAB Russia.
 IAB Russia works out criteria for high-quality advertising and contributes to the development of interactive advertising based on users' interests and interaction with them.

 - Full-screen banners that appear immediately after the page loads.
 After a countdown, it can be closed by the user or closes automatically.

-- Full-screen banners that appear after you have been on the site for a certain amount of time spent on the website.
+- Full-screen banners that appear after you have been on the site for a certain amount of time.
 May be closed immediately or after a countdown.

 - Advertising video with sound in the website content.
 Sound turns on automatically.

 To learn more about the recommendations the browser used to filter ads, see the presentation of the Industrial Committee of IAB Russia for improving advertising.
 Recommendations have been prepared according to the study on Russian users' attitude to online advertising.